The 2017 EHRC Awards of Excellence took place on February 28, 2018 at Vantage Venues, 150 King Street West, 27th Floor, Toronto, Ontario M5H 1J9

 As part of the Deloitte’s National Innovation Office, Bernard strive to educate, inspire and help all Canadians improve their lives by leveraging the power of exponentials technologies.

-New for this year: In advance of the Awards, EHRC will be hosting a special Panel Session and presentation in support of our 2017-2022 National Labour Market Study for the Canadian Electricity industry.
-The format for the session will include a summary of findings and emerging themes presented by our consultants R.A.
+New for this year: In advance of the Awards, EHRC hosted a special Panel Session and presentation in support of our 2017-2022 National Labour Market Study for the Canadian Electricity industry.
+The format for the session included a summary of findings and emerging themes presented by our consultants R.A.
 Malatest & Associates Ltd. and the Centre for Spatial Economics.
-This will be followed by an arm-chair panel dialogue and Q&A. Our panel will include representatives from education, employment and labour as follows:
+Followed by an arm-chair panel dialogue and Q&A. Our panel included representatives from education, employment and labour as follows:

 Lisa Nadeau, Vice-President, Human Resources, Alberta Electric System Operator (AESO)

 Lisa Nadeau is Vice-President, Human Resources for the Alberta Electric System Operator (AESO).
 As a part of the senior leadership team, she is responsible for leading the strategic integration of existing and emerging AESO priorities, change and transition management, knowledge transfer, education and other human resources management accountabilities.

 Ms. Nadeau has extensive human resources expertise in strategy development, workforce planning, performance management and organizational design.
 She is also experienced in compensation planning and design, employee relations, recruitment, learning and development, change management and human resources information systems implementation.